 This one of the highest paying jobs in Kenya at the moment that doesn’t require a bachelor’s degree.
 The special thing about web development is that all the learning material you will need are readily available for FREE online.
 You can also opt to go for a coding boot camp for a few months rather than college for years.

-When it comes to getting a job as web developer, the most important thing that will save you is your portfolio i.e the open source projects you contributed to, your GitHub account, and well-designed personal projects you have built.
+When it comes to getting a job as a web developer, the most important thing that will save you is your portfolio i.e the open source projects you contributed to, your GitHub account, and well-designed personal projects you have built.

 My advice for those planning to enter into this field.

 - Don’t spend too much time learning (online, books…etc) without building things, programming is a craft, it takes practices, many hours of practices to be the best.
-In this process let sites like sites like Google, Youtube, StackOverflow, and Quora become your friend.
+In this process let sites like Google, Youtube, StackOverflow, and Quora become your friend.

 - Get a Github account, contribute to some open source projects, or open source some of your own works.
 The Github portfolio is pretty much important than a programmer’s resume today.

 - Meet other programmers.
-Web development is a collaborative effort, you need to learn how to work alongside with others to deliver codes, and you’ll be amazed how much you can learn from others.
+Web development is a collaborative effort, you need to learn how to work alongside others to deliver codes, and you’ll be amazed how much you can learn from others.

 - Lastly…Be prepared to show off your skills rather than presenting a piece of paper.